Gary Cooper: Mature roles, 1944–1952

 Cooper's career during the postwar years drifted in new directions as American society was changing.
 While he still played conventional heroic roles, his films now relied less on his heroic screen persona and more on novel stories and exotic settings.
-In November 1945, Cooper appeared in Sam Wood's 19th-century period drama Saratoga Trunk with Ingrid Bergman, about a Texas cowboy and his relationship with a beautiful fortune hunter.
-Filmed in early 1943, the movie's release was delayed for two years due to the increased demand for war movies.
-Despite poor reviews, Saratoga Trunk did well at the box office and became one of the top moneymakers of the year for Warner Bros.
+In November 1945, Cooper appeared in Sam Wood's 19th-century period drama Saratoga Trunk, about a Texas cowboy and his relationship with a beautiful fortune hunter.
+Filmed in early 1943, the movie's release was delayed due to increased demand for war movies.
+Despite poor reviews, Saratoga Trunk did well at the box office and became one of the year's top moneymakers for Warner Bros.
 Cooper's only film in 1946 was Fritz Lang's romantic thriller Cloak and Dagger, about a mild-mannered physics professor recruited by the Office of Strategic Services during the last years of World War II to investigate the German atomic-bomb program.
 Playing a part loosely based on physicist J. Robert Oppenheimer, Cooper was uneasy with the role and unable to convey the "inner sense" of the character.
 The film received poor reviews and was a box-office failure.
-In 1947, Cooper appeared in Cecil B. DeMille's epic adventure film Unconquered with Paulette Goddard, about a Virginia militiaman who defends settlers against an unscrupulous gun trader and hostile Indians on the Western frontier during the 18th century.
+In 1947, Cooper appeared in Cecil B. DeMille's epic adventure film Unconquered, about an 18th-century Virginia militiaman who defends settlers against an unscrupulous gun trader and hostile Indians on the Western frontier.
 The film received mixed reviews, but even long-time DeMille critic James Agee acknowledged the picture had "some authentic flavor of the period".
-This last of four films made with DeMille was Cooper's most lucrative, earning the actor over $300,000 (equal to $ today) in salary and percentage of profits.
+This last of four films made with DeMille was Cooper's most lucrative, earning him over $300,000 (equal to $ today) in salary and percentage of profits.
 Unconquered was his last unqualified box-office success for the next five years.